zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

     }

 ```
-The definition of an "Aspect" in the programming world provided by wikipedia
+The definition of an "Aspect" in the programming world provided by Wikipedia
 ```
 An aspect of a program is a feature linked to many other parts of the program, but which is not related to the program's primary function.
 An aspect crosscuts the program's core concerns, therefore violating its separation of concerns that tries to encapsulate unrelated functions.
 ```

-Or in short, aspect is a common concern required throughout the application, implementing which could lead to repeated boilerplate code and in violation of the principle of separation of concerns.
+Or in short, aspect is a common concern required throughout the application, an implementation could lead to repeated boilerplate code and in violation of the principle of separation of concerns.

-Some examples of common "aspect" required through out the application
+Some examples of common "aspects" required throughout the application
 - logging,
-- timeouts (preventing long running code)
+- timeouts (preventing long-running code)
-- retries (or handling flakyness for example while accessing third party APIs)
+- retries (or handling flakiness for example while accessing third party APIs)
-- authenticating a user before using REST resource.
+- authenticating a user before using the REST resource.

-Suppose we want to provide above aspects timeout, retries for both our example end points, our code could look like this
+Suppose we want to provide the above aspects timeout, retries for both our example endpoints, our code could look like this

-#### Polluted code violating principle of "Separation of concerns"
+#### The polluted code violates the principle of "Separation of concerns"
 ```scala
 val usersHttpApp: HttpApp[UserRepo,Throwable] =